The seniors on the Mount Greylock girls' soccer team had just one objective heading into Tuesday night's quarterfinal against Hoosac Valley.

 The Mounties survived two overtime periods and dispatched their North County rivals in penalty kicks.
 Now the team must move on from the win.
 The Mounties are the lone Division II girls team from Berkshire County remaining in the Western Massachusetts tournament.

 No. 1 seeded Belchertown awaits the Mounties.
 Belchertown finished the season with a 16-0-2 record and won its quarterfinal game 7-0 over Easthampton.
-Perhaps a bigger challenge is recovering and refocusing following a 100
+Perhaps a bigger challenge is recovering and refocusing following a 100 minute game and then penalty kicks against the Hurricanes.

 "I think we've been thinking about [the Hoosac] game a lot, and it's been distracting both in school and while trying to sleep at night," Adams said.
 "We just need to refocus in practice and put this game behind us.
 We have to keep the momentum from the win and get ready for Belchertown."